arivera12/JsonLanguageLocalizerNet/README.md

   - [x] Strong data types
   - [x] Json nested structures
   - [x] Reloading when file changes

+## Why I would use JsonLanguageLocalizerNet over Microsoft Resource Manager?

+You may use JsonLanguageLocalizerNet over Resource Manager if:

+- [x] Wording may or could be changed over time.
+- [x] Translations can be remotely accessed.
+- [x] Application needs to be as lightweight as possible.
+- [x] New languages are added over time.

+Take note that including *.resx for every language will make your app output build bigger over time.

+Take note that adding support to a new language remotely doesn't never need recompiling and/or deploying.

 ## TODO - DOCUMENTATION